ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 toc: true
 ---

-In modern data engineering solutions, the ability to handle streaming data is an absolute necessity.
-Many businesses require real-time insights to monitor and quickly respond to changing operational and performance conditions.
-This is where data streaming comes in, integrating real-time data into data warehouses and visual dashboards.
-To incorporate this capability into a data engineering solution, it's crucial to grasp the concept of data streaming and explore how technologies like [Apache Kafka](https://kafka.apache.org/) and [Apache Spark](https://spark.apache.org/) enable us to construct dynamic streaming data pipelines.
+In modern data engineering solutions, handling streaming data is very important.
+Businesses often need real-time insights to promptly monitor and respond to operational changes and performance trends.
+A data streaming pipeline facilitates the integration of real-time data into data warehouses and visualization dashboards.
+To achieve this integration in a data engineering solution, understanding the principles of data streaming is essential, and how technologies like [Apache Kafka](https://kafka.apache.org/) and [Apache Spark](https://spark.apache.org/) play a key role in building efficient streaming data pipelines.

 > 👉 [Data Engineering Process Fundamentals - Data Analysis and Visualization](https://www.ozkary.dev/data-engineering-process-fundamentals-data-analysis-visualization/)